 Each fall the Diocesan Council approves the Clergy Salary and Benefits Minimum Requirements for the coming year.
 Congregations are required to meet these minimums at the beginning of a priest’s tenure but may, of course, offer more than the minimum.
-Congregations are expected to provide a minimum 2 1/2% raise annually.
-Doing this means the congregation will not experience a major increase in salary when the priest reaches his or her sixth year of service and moves into the next level of required salary minimums.
+Congregations are expected to provide a minimum 2.5% raise annually.

 Download Clergy Compensation & Benefits: